rohancsalvi/rohancsalvi/_publications/2010-10-01-paper-title-number-2.md

 ---
-title: "Modeling and simulation for the spread of Covid-19 in an Indian city: A case study"
+title: Modeling and simulation for the spread of Covid-19 in an Indian city: A case study
 collection: publications
 permalink: /publication/2010-10-01-paper-title-number-2
 excerpt: 'This paper is about the number 2.
 The number 3 is left for future work.'